 Some operations are dirtier than others and these cases are dealt with after the most sterile work to avoid contamination.
 Minor operations and the dirty ops such as infected wounds and abscesses are performed in the preparation room.

 Post operatively the patients are monitored in this room during their recovery, and they are then returned to their individual kennel.
-Post operatively smaller patients, especially Rabbits and Guinea Pigs are more likely to suffer from hypothermia and these are placed in our incubators as necessary.
+Post operatively smaller patients, are more likely to suffer from hypothermia and these are placed in our incubators as necessary.
 The same applies to older patients and their recoveries are significantly better as a result of this.

 In patient examinations, treatments and the placement of intravenous dips also take place in here.